R32/lex/README.md

 }

 @:rule({
+    start: [main],            // Specify start, like the "%start" in ocamlyacc, If not specified, the first "switch" will be selected
     left: ["+", "-"],         // The parser could auto reflect(str) => Token
     left: [OpTimes, OpDiv],   // The lower have higher Priority.
     nonassoc: [UMINUS],       // All characters of the placeholder must be uppercase